adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 That grid is fed to the CNN architecture, which in turn computes a label for that sample, i.e., predicts the class of the object.

-This architecture was implemented using the Point Cloud Library (PCL) [23] – which contains state-of-the-art algorithms for 3D point cloud processing – and Caffe [19], a deeplearning framework developed and maintained by the BerkeleyVision and Learning Center (BVLC) and an active communityof contributors on GitHub 1.
+This architecture was implemented using the Point Cloud Library (PCL) [23] – which contains state-of-the-art algorithms for 3D point cloud processing – and Caffe [19], a deeplearning framework developed and maintained by the BerkeleyVision and Learning Center (BVLC) and an active community of contributors on GitHub 1.

 This BSD-licensed C++ libraryallows us to design, train, and deploy CNN architecturesefficiently, mainly thanks to its drop-in integration of NVIDIAcuDNN [24] to take advantage of GPU acceleration.

+### 3.1 Occupancy Grid

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwNzQ3MDgzM119
+eyJoaXN0b3J5IjpbLTU5Nzg1ODk1N119
 -->